 If you do not see a resource you need in the information below, our Immigration Coordinators will be happy to assist you.

-Visit Garland 138 or call 414-229-4846 to make an appointment with an Immigration Advisor.
+Visit Garland 138 or call 414-229-4846 to make an appointment with an Immigration Coordinator.
 Telephone advising can also take place during advising hours for those students who are not in Milwaukee (+1 414 229 4846).
 Immigration advising sessions are 20 minutes in length.

 Immigration Advising Hours: Monday-Thursday 10 am-12 pm & 2-4 pm in Garland 138